Records Requests & Management

 4 mins

-• Not acknowledging a request within the legally mandated timeline
+• Not acknowledging a request within the legally required timeline

 • Excessive or unjustified redactions

-• Withholding agency records without citing a valid exemption
+• Withholding records without citing a valid exemption

-• Losing or ignoring requests due to poor internal practices
+• Losing or overlooking requests due to poor internal tracking practices

-Even well-staffed and well-intentioned agencies can fall short of FOIA compliance due to avoidable missteps or systemic issues.
-Here are some common reasons that agencies get into trouble:
+Even well-staffed and well-intentioned agencies can fall short of compliance due to process breakdowns and operational challenges.

 • Lack of resources